Matthsworld/alx-system_engineering-devops/0x00-shell_basics/README.md

-My readme for the long text format script
+My readme for hidden files